Actively Recruiting

 - Willingness to comply with all study procedures and be available for the duration of the study

-- Ability to apply eye drop medication and willing to follow the study medication regimen
+- Ability to apply eye drop medication and willing to adhere to study medication regimen

-- Diagnosed with Fuchs dystrophy clinically and on confocal microscopy by the study investigator
+- Diagnosed with Fuchs endothelial dystrophy clinically and on confocal microscopy

-- Pseudophakic FED with posterior capsule supported, suture-fixated, or sulcus-supported posterior chamber intraocular lens
+- Pseudophakic Fuchs endothelial dystrophy with posterior capsule supported, suture-fixated, or sulcus-supported posterior chamber intraocular lens

-- Fuchs dystrophy grades 2 to 4 on the Krachmer grading scale
+- Fuchs dystrophy grades 2-4 on the Krachmer grading scale

-- Presence of central guttae causing visual symptoms rather than cataract or corneal stromal edema
+- Presence of central guttae as the main cause of visual symptoms, not cataract or corneal stromal edema

 - Patient is dissatisfied with current vision